schmuli/gulp-angular-order/README.md

 Below is a list of optional options:

 -   `base`: The relative path to the root of the application.
 The default is the current directory.
+An file not under the base path will not be sorted.

 -   `types`: An array of types, in descending order.
-The default is `['service', 'controller', 'directive', 'filter', 'module']`.
+The default order is `['service', 'controller', 'directive', 'filter', 'routes', 'config', 'module']`.

+-   `special`: An array of top-level directory names that will always be sorted to the top of resulting file list.

 ## `SortFiles` Function